pingslayer/pingslayer/README.md

 - 📫 How to reach me: by a summoning jutsu
 - 😄 Pronouns: Apache/Helicopter
 - ⚡ Fun fact: If you want to go then you go to hill and go down
+- ❤️ Seb is the most down to earth person.